-IT OFTEN TAKES 20 MONTHS OR MORE FOR A HEARING TO BE SCHEDULED FROM THE DATE THAT THE SOCIAL SECURITY ADMINISTRATION [“SSA”] ACKNOWLEDGES THAT WE HAVE REQUESTED A HEARING.
+IT TAKES MANY MONTHS FOR A HEARING TO BE SCHEDULED FROM THE DATE THAT THE SOCIAL SECURITY ADMINISTRATION [“SSA”] ACKNOWLEDGES THAT WE HAVE REQUESTED A HEARING.
 SSA WILL SHORTEN THE WAITING PERIOD IF YOU HAVE A DIRE FINANCIAL NEED AS THEY DEFINE IT.
 IF YOU EXPERIENCE A DIRE FINANCIAL NEED, PLEASE PROVIDE US WITH THE SUPPORTING DOCUMENTATION SO THAT WE CAN ASK SSA TO MOVE UP THE HEARING DATE.

 Disability Certificates.
 If you receive a Return to Work slip from your treating physician, DO NOT give it to Social Security.
 Give us a copy.
 If you feel you are unable to